Enchele: Attestation and variants

 The Enchelei are mentioned for the first time by Hecataeus of Miletus in the 6th century BC.
+Variants of the name are Enchelanes or Engelanes in Ionic Greek and Encheleis in the Beotian dialect of ancient Greek.

-A variant in ancient Greek literature is Εγχελάνες Enchelanes, which bears the suffix -anes typical in the western Greek dialects spoken by the Greek neighbors of the Enchelei.
-As such this makes it a native form of the name compared to Enchelei which has been influenced by Ionic Greek.
+Enchelanes/Engelanes bear the suffix -anes typical in the western Greek dialects spoken by the Greek neighbors of the Enchelei.
 In Polybius the word is written with a voiceless aspirate kh, Enchelanes, while in Mnaseas it was replaced with a voiced ng, Engelanes, the latter being a typical feature of the Ancient Macedonian and northern Paleo-Balkan languages.